-- The Headteacher will lead an annual evaluation of the programme, requesting assistance from the Senior Leader: Safeguarding and Pastoral and Rachel Ghinn and Rob Staggs - An annual report will be made to the Governing Body to cover the following areas: - o a review of the PSHEE policy together with any update on non-taught curriculum areas contributing to the programme; - o any national developments in PSHEE with implications for the programme at Our Lady of Sion School; - o a summary of developments for the future.
+- The Headteacher will lead an annual evaluation of the programme, requesting assistance from the Senior Leader: Safeguarding and Pastoral and Rob Staggs (Junior School PSHEE Coordinator). - In addition to this annual evaluation, termly check-ins with staff and students are conducted to ensure ongoing alignment with school goals and pupil needs. - An annual report will be made to the Governing Body to cover the following areas: - o a review of the PSHEE policy together with any update on non-taught curriculum areas contributing to the programme; - any national developments in PSHEE with implications for the programme at Our Lady of Sion School; - o a summary of developments for the future.